Diamond dust: Characteristics

 Diamond dust is similar to fog in that it is a cloud based at the surface; however, it differs from fog in two main ways.
 Generally fog refers to a cloud composed of liquid water (the term ice fog usually refers to a fog that formed as liquid water and then froze, and frequently seems to occur in valleys with airborne pollution such as Fairbanks, Alaska, while diamond dust forms directly as ice).
-Also, fog is a dense enough cloud to significantly reduce visibility, while diamond dust is usually very thin and may not have any effect on visibility (there are far fewer crystals in a volume of air than there are droplets in the same volume with fog).
-However, diamond dust can often reduce the visibility, in some cases to under 600 m.
+Also, fog is a dense-enough cloud to significantly reduce visibility, while diamond dust is usually very thin and may not have any effect on visibility (there are far fewer crystals in a volume of air than there are droplets in the same volume with fog).
+Because mist is often classified to be more transparent than fog, diamond dust has often been referred to as ice mist.
+However, diamond dust still can often reduce the visibility, in some cases to under 600 m.

 The depth of the diamond dust layer can vary substantially from as little as 20 to 30 m to 300 m.
 Because diamond dust does not always reduce visibility it is often first noticed by the brief flashes caused when the tiny crystals, tumbling through the air, reflect sunlight to the eye.
 This glittering effect gives the phenomenon its name since it looks like many tiny diamonds are flashing in the air.